mhrgoldberg/Netflex/README.md

 ## Background and Overview

 This time warp is totally tubular!!
 Get fit with your favorite 80s workout crazes— or relive iconic moments, like the Miracle on Ice!
-Nexflex is your go-to, neon-sheathed, Gen-X, fever-dream; sign up now!
+Netflex is your go-to, neon-sheathed, Gen-X, fever-dream; sign up now!

 *picture of login*